-However, a more recent research trial was published in 2011.
+A research trial was published in 2011.
 In this trial, 319 students who had had a urine infection were followed up for six months, or until they had a second urine infection (whichever came first).
 They were split into two groups - those who took a glass of cranberry juice each day and those who did not.
 The results showed that the number of women who had a second urine infection within six months was no different in the two groups.

 What seems clear is that cranberry juice is no magic cure and will not prevent all bouts of cystitis.
 But, it may help to reduce the number of cystitis bouts, and it may be worth a try.
 If you do give it a try, some points about cranberry products include:

 - You can buy cranberry extracts (capsules, drinks, etc) from supermarkets, pharmacies and health stores.
 They are not available on the NHS.